AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 Prerequisite configurations are:

-* Adobe IO project authentication
+* Adobe I/O project authentication
 * The IMSOrgId, the identifier of the Experience Cloud customer with Adobe Analytics added.
 * The provisioning team must have System Administrator Privileges for the customer's IMS Org
 * Configuration of the triggers in Adobe Analytics.